5.4 Diagnostic Frameworks and Differential Diagnosis

 - Diagnosis requires more than symptom counting; it requires course, impairment, exclusions, context, and differential reasoning.

-- Differential diagnosis compares plausible explanations such as medical conditions, substances, trauma, mood disorders, psychosis, neurodevelopmental conditions, and culture-bound presentations.
+- Differential diagnosis compares plausible explanations such as medical conditions, substances, trauma, mood disorders, psychosis, and neurodevelopmental conditions.

 - Cultural formulation reduces misdiagnosis by examining meaning, norms, stressors, supports, and clinician assumptions.